Improve your mental well-being with BetterHelp (Sponsored)Connect

 Intrigued?

 The spiritual or mystical theory interprets dreams as communication from a higher power or supernatural entities.
 Dreams provide symbolic messages that can guide us or reveal hidden truths about ourselves or the universe.
 For some, dreams represent a profound and meaningful connection with the divine.
+There are many assumptions about why humans dream, but no scientific consensus.
+Our nightly visions likely serve multiple complex purposes, both practical and profound.

 Dream Interpretations: How to Analyse Your Dreams